almedso/docker-sphinx/README.md

 The documentation source must be passed along to the container as mounted volume to */documents*.
-It is recommended to run the container as your user in order to assure the produced output located in this volumen gets your ownership
+It is recommended to run the container as your user in order to assure the produced output located in this volume gets your ownership.

 ```bash
 $ docker run --rm -it -v $PWD:/documents -u $UID sphinx-build